 Concrete information gets your audience involved, and helps them understand and remember your story.

 Concrete language refers to particular things that can be experienced directly.
-Things that we are familiar with, and things we can see, feel, hear, smell or taste.
+Things that your audience is familiar with, and things they can see, feel, hear, smell or taste.

 With concrete details, your audience can create a vivid mental picture.
 They get the audience involved, and help them understand and remember your story.